Main illustration: Henri Campeã

 Segment (noun): One of the constituent parts into which a body, entity, or quantity is divided or marked off by or as if by natural boundaries (Merriam-Webster Dictionary).

-Customer segmentation is the practice of segmenting customers based on common characteristics.
+Customer segmentation is the process of grouping customers together based on common characteristics.
 These customer groups are beneficial in marketing campaigns, in identifying potentially profitable customers, and in developing customer loyalty.

 Common types of customer segmentation include: